zama-ai/fhevm/README.md

 #### Faucet

-For development purpose, we provide a ready to use wallet.
+For development purposes, we provide a ready to use wallet.
 In order to use it, prepare the .env file that contains the mnemonic.

 ```bash